teggle-io/teggle-wasm2/packages/host/README.md

 # wasm2-host

-NOTE: This is a fork of the secret-cosmwasm-std package in use by [Teggle](https://teggle.com).

-This library is to be included on the host running WASM2 smart contracts.
+This library is to be included on the host running WASM2 smart contracts and intended for use by [Teggle](https://teggle.com).

 ## License